The two main options if you have a defined contribution or money purchase pension are:

 Go for pension drawdown

 Here, we explain how each of these options work to help you decide which approach might be right for you.

-An annuity is a type of contract with an insurance company which will provide you with an income for life in return for you handing over some or all of your pension savings.
+A pension annuity is a contract with an insurance company which provides you with an income for life in return for your pension savings.

-The amount you’ll receive from an annuity depends on lots of different factors, such as your health, age and lifestyle, as these help insurers work out how long they expect you to live for.
+Your annuity income will depend on a number of factors, such as your health, age and lifestyle.
 You can also take 25% as a tax-free lump sum when you purchase the annuity.

-As a general rule, the lower your life expectancy, there’s a pretty good chance an annuity is likely to give you a higher annual income, whereas on the flip side, the longer you’re expected to live, it’s likely the less income (but over a longer period of time) you can expect to receive.
+If you have a lower life expectancy, there’s a pretty good chance an annuity will give you a higher annual income over a shorter period of time.
+However, if you are expected to live longer, you are likely to receive less income over a longer period of time.
 Any payments you receive from an annuity will be subject to income tax.

-Bear in mind that if you die soon after buying an annuity, your annuity income will usually die with you.
+It’s important to remember that if you choose an annuity and you die soon after then the funds will stay with the provider.
 There are some exceptions to this such as a joint-life annuity or a guarantee period which may be worth looking at.